hamnaarif/Reveltek-Careers/Careers/HR/Bonuses.md

 3. Adherence to code of conduct: Honesty, integrity, and respect for others.
 4. Risk management: Identifying and reporting security threats, following security protocols, and protecting sensitive information.
 5. Incident reporting: Reporting suspected fraud, theft, or other ethical violations.
 6. Training completion: Ethics and security training programs.
-Cyber Security Training
+Cyber Security Training.

+### Productivity Bonus
+By using a combination of these methods, you can get a good idea of an employee's productivity and determine whether they are eligible for a productivity bonus.
+1. Quantity and quality of output: One way to measure productivity is by looking at the quantity and quality of an employee's output.
+This can include things like the number of units produced, the number of sales made, or the number of customers served, The quality or quantity of coding/ programming/ mapping, designing, content writing done.
+It's important to also evaluate the quality of the work produced to ensure that quantity does not compromise quality.